Julie J. Robertson: Seizing the advantage of the downturn

 In June 1979, Robertson began her career with Bawden Drilling, a predecessor subsidiary of Noble.
 She started there writing maintenance and drill pipe manuals.

 A few years later, the drilling industry fell into a deep downturn.
 Robertson founds herself with more responsibilities as she was taking tasks in the Risk Managements, human resources, and even marketing in addition to her main job of writing manuals.
 These additional responsibilities were an opportunity to her to learn the business and understand the big picture of the drilling industry.

 Management philosophy

-Ms. Robertson experienced the tough work starting from the bottom of the organisation passing via the different steps before arriving to the top Management.
-This experience shaped her 'management philosophy' in supporting the 3000 employees at Noble corporation and expressed it in an interview: Every day I know I have 3,000 employees depending on me for their livelihood and that of their families.
+Ms. Robertson experienced working from the bottom of an organisation, all the way to top management.
+This experience shaped her 'management philosophy' in supporting the 3000 employees at Noble corporation which she expressed in an interview: Every day I know I have 3,000 employees depending on me for their livelihood and that of their families.
 That’s a responsibility that I take very seriously.
 Each day I’m focused on our customers, our stakeholders and our employees.
 It’s the first thing I think about every morning and the last thing I think about at night.